-It was all-change aboard the onstage vessel for English National Ballet’s Friday 18th October performance of Le Corsaire.
-The buoyant cast at the helm of the first show to follow the dazzling opening night premiere had a lot to live up to.
+It was all-change aboard the onstage vessel for English National Ballet’s Friday performance of Le Corsaire.
+This was the first show following the dazzling world premiere so the buoyant cast at the helm had a lot to live up to!

-Former Royal Ballet star Alina Cojocaru and young principal Vadim Muntagirov had completely captivated international press and audience members the evening before.
-Artistic Director – and lead principal dancer – Tamara Rojo danced as Medora on the second night at Milton Keynes Theatre, following in the perfectly pointed footsteps of her latest recruit (plundered from the rival company this summer).
+Former Royal Ballet star Alina Cojocaru and young principal Vadim Muntagirov had completely captivated a packed auditorium of international press representatives and theatregoers the evening before.
+Next, it was time for artistic director – and lead principal dancer – Tamara Rojo to follow in the perfectly-pointed footsteps of her latest recruit (plundered from rival company The Royal Ballet this summer) and dance Medora on the second night at Milton Keynes Theatre.

-Tamara Rojo is an exceptionally expressive dancer and a driven personality.
-This makes her an unstoppable onstage force – she embodies a role and dances with every fibre of her being.
+Tamara Rojo is an exceptionally expressive dancer and an articulate woman with a driven personality.
+This makes her an unstoppable onstage force; she embodies a role and dances with every fibre of her being.
 Her Medora had a feisty streak, demonstrated through impressively quick footwork and perfectly controlled, yet still youthfully skittish, jumps en pointe.

-Rojo’s considerable charm ensured her portrayal of the fictional young Greek woman (kidnapped by slave trader Lankendem and sold to a comically lustful wealthy Seyd) had a playfulness and allure in the first Act.
-Medora dances with her adored pirate lover, Conrad, (portrayed by Fernando Bufalá in this particular performance) in the second Act.
-At this point, vulnerability and romanticism are necessary in dreamy, tender, pas de deux moments.
+Rojo’s considerable charm ensured her portrayal of the fictional young Greek woman (kidnapped by slave trader Lankendem and sold to a comically lustful wealthy Seyd) had a playfulness and allure in Act One.
+Medora dances with her adored pirate lover, Conrad, (portrayed by Fernando Bufalá in this particular performance) in Act Two.
+Here, vulnerability and romanticism are necessary for dreamy, tender, pas de deux moments.

-Wearing a slinky, shimmery white and turquoise slip, encrusted with Swarovski crystals, Rojo completes clean and vivid turns and draws out her allongé poses in long, effortless balances.
+Wearing a slinky, shimmery white and turquoise slip, encrusted with Swarovski crystals, Rojo completes clean and vivid turns and draws out her allongé (lengthened) poses in lingering, effortless balances.
 Vulnerability?
 Plenty.
 Romanticism?
 Absolutely.

 Fernando Bufalá was a particularly longing Conrad.
 He expressed the original characterisation of the Conrad role (as described by Lord Byron in his 1814 poem) better than we saw in the opening night performance.
 Bufalá’s Conrad had more of an air of desperation surrounding him.
 This is not to diminish Vadim Muntagirov’s efforts.
 My point is merely an observation that his Conrad had less resemblance to Byron’s doomed fictional self-portrait.
 Muntagirov made more of the dashing heroism English National Ballet have infused the lead pirate with.